Wisdom tooth extraction in Dubai performed by renowned specialist

 - Bone grafting is the re-establishment of jawbone that has been lost due to traumatic injuries.
 Thereby, surgery involves reconstructing the inadequate bone structures.

 - Frenectomy is one of the common surgeries performed among children.
 It is a procedure, which occurs due to the frenula obstructing the normal functionalities of the mouth including speech.

 People lose teeth for variety of reasons such as age, periodontal diseases and traumatic accidents serves large roles.
 However, when a tooth is lost, the surrounding bone collapses.
 To avoid the collapse as well as to preserve for future dental implants or aesthetic purposes, bone grafting has paving its way into popularity.

 Bone graft is a procedure that rebuilds the bone structure.
 It performs to reverse the bone loss or destruction thus necessary to supplement the bone mass of a patient’s jaw.

 Purpose Of Bone Graft

 Bone grafting procedure is necessary to reverse the damages caused by periodontal diseases, trauma, and ill-fitting dentures or enhance one’s aesthetic features of missing teeth.
 Dental implants require bone graft procedures prior to the implantation.
 Usually the bone graft process takes up to 6-12 months of healing before the dental implants can be placed.

-This is a procedure which is undertaken as part of the dental implant process and involves the harvesting of bone from one area of the body which is then grafted onto the jawbone.
+This procedure is performed as part of the dental implant process.
+It involves harvesting bone material from a certain area of the body, which is then grafted onto the jawbone.